- Location: Winchester, Hampshire, UK

 - Admission Charges: No admission charges, except for fixed charges on Christmas Day, Sundays and certain other Holy days like Ash Wednesday and Good Friday.

-- How to Reach: Winchester is extremely well connected by rail to most major English cities including Oxford, Birmingham, Liverpool, Manchester and Newcastle.
+- How to Reach: Winchester is extremely well connected by rail to most major English cities including Oxford, Birmingham, Liverpool, Manchester, and Newcastle.
 Fast trains run every hour from London Waterloo station.
-You can easily reach here by buses and coach from around Heathrow.
+You can easily reach here by bus and coach from around Heathrow.

 - Nearest Airport: London Heathrow Airport

 It is interesting that the Winchester cathedral, which has witnessed the funeral of some of the most powerful English kings from the Anglo Saxon age, would have collapsed into the depths of time, if not the persistent attempts of a diver saved it.
 The castle was in a state of total collapse following water-logging when TG Jackson’s immense reconstruction project got initiated in the 20th century.
 William Walker, the ‘Winchester Diver’, dived for six hours a day, every day for six years, packing 25000 bags of concrete, 115,000 concrete blocks and 900,000 bricks at the foundations to stop it from total collapse.

 The Winchester Cathedral was founded in the 7th century.
 It had a Norman structure and contained remains of Saxon Kings in the mortuary.
 A number of kings revered this cathedral and chose to be laid there in their final rests, including Saint Swithun.
 Soon after the Battle of Hastings, in 1093, the old Minster containing the remains of King Eadwig of England and his wife Aelgifu was demolished in 1093, and the building was shifted to the new cathedral devoted to the Trinity, Saint Peter, Paul, and Saint Swithun, which is where the cathedral now stands.